 MAP FLOWS & DESIGN INTENTIONS

-"After the outbreak, government constructed this high priority laboratory base in Union Square to conduct research and development.
-The shielded district allowed refugees for shelters and medical services, but more sinister attempts on human trials became the tradeoff in this desperate time.
+"After the outbreak, the government constructed this high-priority laboratory base in Union Square to conduct research and development.
+The shielded district allowed refugees for shelters and medical services, but more sinister attempts at human trials became the tradeoff in this desperate time.
 Eventually, with riots, outbreaks, and natural corrosions, the Union Square checkpoint has been left for solitude, until now…"

 Based on top of the elements, here are several factors that I want this district to highlight:

-- Outer rim holds low to intermediate tier structures, inner rim features hot and tasty high tier structures.
+The outer rim holds low to intermediate-tier structures, and the inner rim features hot and tasty high-tier structures.

 Yellow zone – Medium tier structures: Introduction of more distinctive features with better loots, larger explorable areas, expanded verticality, and more limited interdependent traversal options.
 Top yellow zone is a destroyed shopping mall, and left is a collapsed building.

 Red zone – High risks high rewards.
 High tier structures: Specific but not limiting mechanics introduced.
 Special loot (Revival Syringe) and completed items (no crafting needed) are present, but more challenging exit options.

 Low tier layouts are in service for safe exploration with sufficient amount of covers in different forms and orientations.

 These spaces are primarily close range to limit advantages in safer conditions, but still creating various sightlines to cover different interiors and exteriors.
 Traverse interchangeably between spaces are easy and fast to allow for constant movements and sufficient battle spaces when things get heated and in large quantities.
 Verticality is limited to prevent high ground advantages, but still exists in limited presence to allow more versatile gameplays and sightlines.
 Cover and exit options are designed to preserve three axis availability when players get cornered.